larksuite/oapi-sdk-nodejs/README.md

 ### Call API

 #### Example of using `Custom App` to access [send text message](https://open.larksuite.com/document/uMzMyEjLzMjMx4yMzITM/ugDN0EjL4QDNx4CO0QTM) API
+- Since the SDK has encapsulated the app_access_token、tenant_access_token So when calling the business API, you don't need to get the app_access_token、tenant_access_token.
+If the business interface needs to use user_access_token, which needs to be set（lark.api.setUserAccessToken("UserAccessToken")), Please refer to README.md -> How to build a request(Request)
 - For more use examples, please see: [packages/sample/src/api](packages/sample/src/api)

 ```javascript